Denzel Dumfries: Sparta Rotterdam

-As a Rotterdam native, Dumfries began his football career at Spartaan '20 and spent two years before he was released by the club for being "not considered good enough as a boy" and was not well liked by teammates and even trainers.
+As a South Hollander, Dumfries began his football career at Spartaan '20 and spent two years before he was released by the club for being "not considered good enough as a boy" and was not well liked by teammates and even trainers.
 Shortly after, Dumfries then joined Smitshoek, having to "sign up for himself" and said about his time at the club, saying: "As a youth I could already go to Spartaan'20, but that was difficult.
 My parents always had to bring me, I had to wait until I could ride my own bike.
 It took some getting used to.
 Smitshoek was a village, this was in the city.
 You had to fight for your place, maybe I was a bit too timid among all those city boys.
 You might find it hard to believe now, but I was a bit shy and reserved.
 They were all men, tough guys."
 When he started out playing football, Dumfries played as a striker before converting to defender.
 Dumfries then signed up for amateur side Barendrecht and spent a year at the club.
 At one point, Feyenoord scouted the player but they rejected him, claiming that "he's not good enough."

 Dumfries then left Barendrecht for Sparta Rotterdam in 2014.
 Having progressed with the club's youth system within months, he signed his first professional contract with Sparta Rotterdam on a multi-year contract, keeping him at the club until 2017.
 Dumfries then made his professional debut on 20 February 2015 against FC Emmen, coming on as a second-half substitute, in a 2–1 loss.
 He later made two more appearances in the 2014–15 season, both coming on as a substitute.